Xentuous/Pytweet-Bot/README.md

 CONSUMER_SECRET=<Your Twitter Consumer Secret Key>
 ```

-Run the bot with `python pytweet.py`
+Run the bot with `python3 pytweet.py`

 ---